jeremy-costello/ddia-notes/Part I/chapter_2.md

 Graphs are very flexible.
 Examples are different kinds of regional structures in different countries, quirks of history such as a country within a country, and varying granularity of data.
 Graphs are also good for evolvability; they can be easily extended.

 ### The Cypher Query Language
+Cypher is a declarative query language for property graphs, created for Neo4j.
+You can query based on incoming edges, outgoing edges, tail vertices, head vertices, relationship labels, properties, or some combination of all of the above.
+Cypher has a query optimizer like SQL.

+### Graph Queries in SQL
+Graph data can be represented in a relational database, but it will be much more difficult to query.
+Relational databases require a known number of joins, while graph databases can traverse a variable number of edges.
+SQL has added variable-length traversal paths (recursive common table expressions), however the syntax is clumsy in comparison to Cypher.

+### Triple-Stores and SPARQL
+The triple-store model is mostly equivalent to the property graph model, using different words to describe the same ideas.
+In a triple-store, all information is stored as a triple of (subject, predicate, object).

+Equivalencies to the property graph model are:
+1. Subject is a (head) vertex.
+2. Predicate and object are the key and value of a property on the subject vertex.
+2. Predicate and object are the relational label of the connecting edge and a (head) vertex.

+Turtle is one format for representing triples.

+The semantic web is the idea that websites should publish information as machine-readable data for computers.
+The Resource Description Framework (RDF) was an intended format for this machine-readable data.
+The semantic web is far from being realized in practice.
+RDF can be written in Turtle or XML, and tools like Apache Jena can convert between different RDF formats.
+The subject, predicate, and object in RDF triples are usually URIs.
+SPARQL is a query language for triple-stores using RDF.
+It is quite similar to Cypher.

+### The Foundation: Datalog
+Datalog is a language from the 1980s which provided the foundation for SPARQL and Cypher.
+It is the query language of Datomic, and Cascalog is a Datalog implementation for querying large datasets in Hadoop.
+Triples in Datalog are written as predicate(subject, object).
+Datalog allows the definition of reusable rules, which makes it better for complex data but less convenient for simple one-off queries.